-One more fun exercise you can do to understand color contrast better is practicing with paper figures.
+One more fun exercise you can do to understand color contrast better is practising with paper figures.

 Choose a bright colored object: a donut with pink glazing, a flower, a lemon cut in halves, some modern kitchen utensils of solid colors, a grapefruit, a toy airplane, anything you find suitable.

 Then take colored paper or vinyl and cut out some simple shapes: triangles, circles, squares.
-Make them vary in size, but limit your range of colors.
-You can use a lot of bold colors, but organize them in a harmonious palette.
+Make them vary in size.
+But limit your range of colors.
+You can use a lot of bold colors.
+But organise them in a harmonious palette.

-For example, you can choose two complementary colors (say, blue and orange) and add to each of them two variables: deeper or lighter tones of blue and orange, or colors next to blue and orange on a color wheel (yellow and green or purple and red).
+For example, you can choose two complementary colors (say, blue and orange) and add to each of them two variables.
+Add deeper or lighter tones of blue and orange, or colors next to blue and orange on a color wheel.
+These could be yellow and green or purple and red.

 Start arranging your composition from largest spots of color and most important objects.
 And then move to tiny details.
 Note how adding one more triangle or circle of color changes the dynamic of an image.